 This endowment was established through the Women's Scholarship Committee, on September 9, 1996, to benefit worthy and deserving female student(s) enrolled in the Theological Seminary.
 Recipients shall be chosen by the Women's Scholarship Committee.

 Established by Lydia Tkachuck and her children on November 25, 1984, in memory of Luke Tkachuck, this scholarship is awarded annually to a needy and worthy student enrolled at Andrew Academy.

-Each year, students from the Community and International Development Program travel to Madagascar to do various community development projects.
-This year's projects involve building and supplying 20 chicken farms for single mothers in a poor rural community, digging a well for an orphanage center, supplying 40 benches and desks for the community school that we built last year, solar lamps for the students, and buying sports equipment for another rural community.
+Each year, students from the Community and International Development Program travel to Madagascar to conduct various community development projects.
+This year's projects (2017) involve supplying a school we built last year with a library in the local language, desks, tables, and blackboards, as well as furnishing an orphanage with a new roof.
 Thank you for your financial support as well as your prayers.

 This scholarship willl be awared to worthy and deserving student(s) at Andrews Academy that meet a minimum G.P.A of 3.0